• Skip to primary navigation

 Ingredients for this granola recipe, measured and prepped.

-• Kosher salt: If you use table salt or fine sea salt, reduce the amount of salt to ¼ teaspoon.
+• (If using table salt or fine sea salt, reduce to ¼ teaspoon.)

 • dried apricots, mangos, pineapple, raisins, etc.